jamesrwilliams/flagpole/README.md

 ### Required theme changes

-Due to the nature of this plugin requiring theme changes, it is a good idea to add the following to the your theme to catch any errors that may occur if the Flagpole plugin is disabled for any reason.
+Due to the nature of this plugin requiring theme changes, it is a good idea to add the following to block to your theme to catch any errors that may occur if the Flagpole plugin is disabled for any reason.

 ```php
 if ( ! function_exists( 'flagpole_flag_enabled' ) ) {